Dannark/BWO/README.md

 ## Instructions:
 1. Run the Node Server:
-    - Navigate to the folder `bwo-server` and run on console the command `nodemon` or `node server.js`
+    - Navigate to the folder `bwo-server` and run on console the command `npm start` or `node server.js` or just `nodemon`
+        - To Run test on Server `npm test` (still in development)
+        - To reset the state and delete all enemy (saved on a .txt file for test propose) use `--resetstate`
+        - To specify an environment use  `--env=development` or `--env=production`
-2. Adjust  the Server URL on the `lib\Server\NetworkServer.dart` if you pretend to launch on your localhost
+2. Adjust the Server URL on the `lib\server\utils\server_utils.dart` if you do not pretend to launch on your localhost
     - Tip: You can use gitpod to launch it alive for free
 3. Launch the app on your device

-By default the Server is launched on the port 3000
+By default the Server is launched on the port 3000, you can also open the host url on browser to see the currently server state

 ## Dev Log